 You’ve undoubtedly seen the TV commercials.

-You know the ones with a middle aged man talking about having an irregular heart beat not caused by a faulty heart valve with a “heightened risk of stroke”…
+You know the ones with a middle-aged man talking about having an irregular heartbeat not caused by a faulty heart valve with a “heightened risk of stroke”…

-He cheerfully announces to the camera that he takes Xarelto – a new drug that doesn’t “tie him down to once a month blood tests” – giving him the freedom to live his life.
+He cheerfully announces to the camera that he takes Xarelto – a new drug that doesn’t “tie him down to once a month blood test” – giving him the freedom to live his life.

 Pretty inspiring stuff – right?

 These slick commercials fail to add one very significant fact… Xarelto is known to cause uncontrolled bleeding and death and in fact has resulted in injury to thousands of Americans, including 151 deaths.

 Xarelto was originally approved by the U.S. Food and Drug Administration and eventually went on to garner $2 billion in sales nationwide with roughly one million prescriptions written by 2013, two years after the drug’s introduction into the market, according to court documents.

 Consumer advocates are accusing the maker of the drug, Bayer and Janssen Pharmaceuticals of concealing safety information from the public and for failing to properly test the drug prior to its release.